dangdennis/flow-elixir-sdk/README.md

-# FlowEx
+# :construction: FlowEx :construction:

+:construction: Not production ready.
+At all. :construction:

 Elixir SDK for the Flow blockchain.
-For those that desire to build an Elixir app without requiring a Node or Go server sitting in between their blockchain and favorite server language.
+For those that desire to build an Elixir app without requiring a Node or Go server sitting in-between their blockchain and favorite server language.

 Short term goals: